What is the Online Teaching and Learning Graduate Certificate (OTLGC)?

 - Gainful Employment Information

-Can the OTL program be taken as part of a Masters degree program?
+Can the OTLGC program be taken as part of a Masters degree program?
 Doctoral program?

 Yes, The OTL Graduate Certificate can be obtained while enrolled in another graduate program; see the Application information section.
 This program is now also being offered as an emphasis in the College of Education’s Master of Arts in Education.
 See Master of Arts in Education with a Graduate Certificate in Online Teaching and Learning for more information.

-What is required to complete the OTL program*?
+What is required to complete the OTLGC program*?

 Once admitted into the program, you must: